About Radon Testing

 Continuous Radon monitor collecting hourly data points.

-SHOULD ALL HOMES BE TESTED FOR RADON?
-The Environmental Protection Agency (EPA), American Lung Association, Surgeon General, and other health organizations suggest that every residence be tested for radon.
-Testing for radon is easy and relatively inexpensive.
-In the US, about 21,000 deaths each year are related to radon.
-Exposure to radon is the number one leading cause of lung cancer in non-smokers.
+Should All Homes Be Tested for Radon?
+The EPA, American Lung Association, Surgeon General, and leading health organizations all recommend that every home be tested for radon.
+Testing is simple and relatively inexpensive — and the stakes are significant.
+In the US, radon is linked to approximately 21,000 deaths each year and is the number one cause of lung cancer in non-smokers.